 Sort mammals into domestic and wild.

 - Introduce the word domestic to describe animals that depend on people for their food and often live with or close to people.
 Ask the children whether the mammals they have observed or seen in books are domestic or wild.
 Help children make a chart with columns to list mammals as domestic or wild.
+Include photos on the chart, especially of children’s pets (domestic) or mammals in the school yard (wild).

 Draw a simple map.